zigzap/zap/README.md

 **maybe someone with rust experience** can have a look at my [wrk/rust/hello](wrk/rust/hello) code and tell me why it's surprisingly slow, as I expected it to be faster than the basic GO example.
 I'll enable the GitHub discussions for this matter.
-My suspicion is the use of mutexes.
+My suspicion is bad performance of the mutexes.

 ![](wrk_table_summary.png)

-- zig zag was nearly 30% faster than GO
-- zig zag had over 50% more throughput than GO
-- let's better not talk about the rust results.
-I don't know what causes them.
-  Probably bad mutex performance.

 ![](wrk_summary.png)